3270 Extended Data Stream

 or TN3270E sessions where a Telnet client appears as the 3270

 terminal.
-Just about every TN3270 client around supports Query, so it
+Just about every TN3270 client around supports Query, so

 is usually safe to assume Query support when configuring VTAM